JakeNTech/basic_ping_sweep/README.md

 # basic_ping_sweep
-A basic ping sweep tool
+A basic ping sweep\
+Yes I know nmap has it but i felt like starting to make my own lol